 Q: What’s going to happen to Planned Parenthood?

 A: There is uncertainty ahead of us as anti-women’s health legislators target us, but we will never stop fighting to protect access to the full range of care our patients depend on: affordable birth control, STI testing and treatment, cancer screening, and abortion.
 We are 100 years strong and won’t back down.

 Q: I’m from a family of immigrants.
 Should I be worried?

-A: Planned Parenthood’s doors are open to everybody, regardless of their immigration status, race, ethnicity, gender identity, sexual orientation, gender, religion, or income.
+A: Planned Parenthood’s doors are open to everyone, regardless of their immigration status, race, ethnicity, gender identity, sexual orientation, gender, religion, or income.
 You are welcome here.
-Our partner organization ACLU has great resources explaining your rights here.
+Our partner organization ACLU has great resources explaining your rights in this country.

 Q: How can I get involved and help?

-A. Here are some ways that you can show your support:
+A: Here are some great ways you can show your support:

 Donate!
 Our donations are a major part of what keeps our doors open.
 Anything helps.
-To donate, visit planned.org/donate.
+Use the button above to donate today.

 Sign up online to volunteer.
 We are so grateful for the overwhelming support.
 We are accepting online volunteer applications and developing more opportunities to support us; however, given the volume of new applicants, we ask for your patience as we respond to all inquiries.
 Sign up to volunteer.